What do you know about Paella and Rice Dishes?

-During our local festivities in Cómpeta you will always find Paella been cooked in one of those massive dishes, and been stirred by several , people, especially on Noche del Vino also known as the Night of the Wine.
+During our local festivities in Cómpeta you will always find Paella been cooked in one of those massive dishes, and being stirred by several people, especially on Noche del Vino also known as the Night of the Wine.

 Paella is originally from Valencia and traditionally made without a trace of seafood.
 Paella for purists consists of round grain rice, I particularly like the “Bomba” variety available in most big supermarkets here in Spain If you´d like to try it at home.